 Deepening Relationships: The Gateway Church – Southlake Story

-PSC is bringing Gateway into a new era of integrated, relevant service along with the challenge of updating the Southlake facility, as well as Gateway’s facilities in Frisco and Dallas.
-Team members from several PSC offices share this load.
-The Frisco office is primarily involved in concepts, renderings, and design; the Arlington office provides their mastery in park and community environments; and specialists from Lubbock, El Paso, Abilene, and other PSC offices also have a hand in this monumental project.
+Parkhill is bringing Gateway into a new era of integrated, relevant service along with the challenge of updating the Southlake facility, as well as Gateway’s facilities in Frisco, Prosper and Dallas.
+Team members from several Parkhill offices share this load.
+The Frisco office is primarily involved in concepts, renderings, and design; the Arlington office provides their mastery in park and community environments; and specialists from Lubbock, El Paso, Abilene, and other Parkhill offices also have a hand in this monumental project.

 Integration and flexibility tempered through real need and community are the pillars for the ambitious re-imagining of Gateway’s Southlake campus.
 What if families could come to one place and do everything?
 The resulting design connects the indoor and outdoor spaces to allow people to stay and build deep relationships in a variety of ways.